Purchase Decision Hierarchy with Andrew & Darren

 Good.
 Good.
 All right.
 Well, this week we’re going to get stuck in straight away because I know you and I had a debate earlier about purchase decision hierarchy.
 What the hell is it?

-Pulling money out of a wallet while holding shopping bags to make a cash purchase
+Pulling money out of a wallet while holding shopping bags for Purchase Decision Hierarchy

 Grocery Guru Ep15: Purchase Decision Hierarchy with Andrew & Darren